BraftonSupport/braftonium-new/readme.md

 3. Set audience - This can either be set to all or a single username or multiple usernames (no spaces eg. user_1,user_2)

 You can disable a swop without deleting the rule.

-## Fonts Awesome

-This is just a general quick thing you can add to save some time.
-We all love this :)

 ## Admin Email